Bersaelor/Talks/SwiftyBeagle/SwiftyBeagle.md

 + monitoring tool always up to date
 + fetch and parse exactly as the app is
 + allow non-devs to find all urls the app is calling via web frontend
-+ send alerts to key-people when validations fail
++ send alerts to key people when validations fail

 ---